 Although this list of credits is impressive, it’s important to read the fine print and understand exactly how you can take advantage of them.
 If you don’t follow the requirements for these credits, you may not be eligible to receive them.

-For example, listed in the card’s terms and conditions, the credit for Adobe purchases only applies to “annual prepaid subscriptions for Creative Cloud All Apps or Single Apps for Teams or Acrobat Pro DC with E-Sign or advanced E-Sign for Teams.”
+For example, listed in the card’s terms and conditions, the credit for Adobe purchases is restricted to “annual prepaid subscriptions for Creative Cloud All Apps or Single Apps for Teams or Acrobat Pro DC with E-Sign or advanced E-Sign for Teams.”
 It’s also important to note that Adobe Creative Cloud InCopy App is not eligible for the credit, and purchases must be made directly with the merchant to qualify for the credit (other terms apply).

 Also, the $120 in statement credits for direct purchases from any U.S. wireless telephone provider (up to $10 per month) only apply to your monthly wireless telephone service charges.
 Wireless company charges for things like hardware, equipment and bundled services are not eligible for the credit.

 In any case, if American Express cannot verify what your transaction is for, then it’s deemed ineligible for any of the credits.
-So, you’ll want to make sure you make direct purchases and steer clear of intermediaries like PayPal or similar payment services when presenting your Amex for payment for these credits.
+So, you’ll want to be sure you make direct purchases and steer clear of intermediaries like PayPal or similar payment services when paying with your Amex.

 Card perks and benefits

-Of course, you can’t talk about the Amex Business Platinum without talking about additional card benefits like airport lounge access as well as travel and purchase protection.
-Amex has been increasing its presence in the airport lounge space.
+Of course, you can’t talk about the Amex Business Platinum without talking about additional card benefits like airport lounge access, as well as travel and purchase protection.

 Travel protections include: